-When approved in the spring of 2019, Tri-County's NMTP will inform bicycle and pedestrian planning in the region.
+When approved, Tri-County's NMTP will inform bicycle and pedestrian planning in the region.
 In addition, non-motorized planning is incorporated into all of our long-range planning efforts.
 This includes the 2045 Metropolitan Transportation Plan currently under development, which will provide a long-range vision for all modes of transportation over the next 25+ years for our region.

 The primary purposes of the Regional Non-Motorized Transportation Plan include: